anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 --- abstract

+This document describes enhancements of
+Bootstrapping Remote Secure Key Infrastructure (BRSKI, {{RFC8995}}) to support end-to-end security and asynchronous operation of certficiate enrollment.
-This document makes bootstrapping a remote secure key infrastructure (BRSKI, {{RFC8995}}) flexible on the certificate enrollment protocol being used.
-BRSKI-AE allows employing protocols such as CMP, where the origin of certificate requests and responses can be authenticated independently of message transfer.
+By making BRSKI flexible on the certificate enrollment protocol being used, BRSKI-AE allows employing protocols such as CMP, where the origin of certificate requests and responses can be authenticated independently of message transfer.
-Using self-contained (signature-wrapped) objects for requesting and returning domain-specific device certificates, the origin and authenticity of messages can be verified also in domains that have no (or just limited) online connectivity.
+Using self-contained (signature-wrapped) objects for requesting and returning domain-specific device certificates, the origin and authenticity of messages can be verified also in environments that have no (or just limited) online connectivity.

 --- middle